 There was electricity in the air as people embraced the year’s upcoming theme The Floating World at the Flambé Lounge Blue Ball in 2002.
 Breithaupt showed his 2001 film PlayaScape, and the crowd was ecstatic, cheering in unison as the credits rolled.

-Director Bill Breithaupt is proud to present in its entirety his award winning film Time Blur
+Director Bill Breithaupt is proud to presents his award winning film Time Blur

 Burning Man 2012